-- The Authority's total net position was \$179,848,223 and \$178,818,258 at June 30, 2018 and 2017, respectively. - ◆ Capital assets decreased by 3.0% in 2018 from 2017, primarily attributable to current year depreciation expense.
-For fiscal year 2018, there was formal acceptance of 3 new water system dedications and 4 new sewer system dedications. - Capital assets decreased by 2.1% in 2017 from 2016, primarily attributable to the decrease in water and sewer dedications as well as current year depreciation expense.
-For fiscal year 2017, there was formal acceptance of 5 new water system dedications and 4 new sewer system dedications. - ◆ The Authority's total operating expenses before depreciation and amortization decreased by 2.7% in 2018 from 2017.
-The change was primarily attributable to a decrease in fringe benefits (mainly due to the OPEB adjustment) and maintenance expenses. - Total operating expenses before depreciation and amortization increased by 1.9% in 2017 from 2016.
-The increase was primarily attributable to higher fringe benefits expenses. - ♦ The Authority's total operating revenues increased by 8.8% from 2017 and by 12.7% from 2016.
-The increases were primarily attributable to an increase in water and sewer rates. - The Authority had a restatement of beginning net position in fiscal year 2018, due to the implementation of GASB 75.
-Additional information can be found in Notes 1 and 9 to the basic financial statements.
+- The Authority's total net position was \$184,466,209 and \$178,000,381 at June 30, 2019 and 2018, respectively. - Capital assets increased by 1.7% in 2019 from 2018, primarily attributable to the dedications of water and sewer systems.
+For fiscal year 2019, there was formal acceptance of 10 new water system dedications and 11 new sewer system dedications. - Capital assets decreased by 3.4% in 2018 from 2017, primarily attributable to depreciation expense incurred that year.
+For fiscal year 2018, there was formal acceptance of 3 new water system dedications and 4 new sewer system dedications. - ♦ The Authority's total operating expenses before depreciation and amortization increased by 3.8% in 2019 from 2018 and by 0.6% in 2018 from 2017.
+The changes were primarily attributable to an increase in infrastructure maintenance expenses related to the DEQ Consent Agreement and future water source studies and planning. - ♦ The Authority's total operating revenues increased by 0.9% from 2018 and by 9.2% from 2017.
+The increases were primarily attributable to an increase in water and sewer rates. - The Authority had a restatement of 2018 beginning net position in fiscal year 2019 as a result of an adjustment to the Authority's capital assets for construction in progress as well as an adjustment to the liability for water meter agreement deposits.
+Additional information can be found in Note 9 to the basic financial statements.